justcallmebeef/react-inbox/README.md

 The React Inbox uses a modern layout with a user friendly interface.

 ## How it works
 The website acts like a common email application.
-The user can compose a messages.
+The user can compose a message.

 ![](./gifsForReadMe/Compose-Message.gif)